schleuder/schleuder-website/schleuder/docs/older/3.3/server-admins.md

 #### Transport encryption

-schleuder-api-daemon uses transport encyrption (TLS) for all connections.
+schleuder-api-daemon uses transport encryption (TLS) for all connections.
 The required TLS-certifcates should have been generated during the setup (`schleuder install`).
 You can generate new ones at any time by executing:

     schleuder cert generate